TanyaNabintu/BirdSpotterAppPoe/README.md

 On top bar there is a menu called Run click on it and you see Run 'app' click on it

 Step 3:
- If successfully run it will install the app to emulator where you will arrive to login screen If is the first time you will need to click on register where there is three field to fill up -email
+ If successfully run it will install the app to the  emulator where you will arrive to login screen If is the first time you will need to click on register where there is three fields to fill up -email
   -password
   -confirm password
- And you get redirected back to login page and fill up the 2 fields -email
+ And you get redirected back to login page and fill up these 2 fields -email
   -password
 Step 4: